NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

-## How is consensus reached?
+## How is Consensus Reached?

-No matter what, Bitcoin is one of ancestors of the blockchain.
+No matter what, Bitcoin is the Patriarch of blockchain.
 Even though the consensus reaching speed is inefficient, it is a solution to distributed system issues.

 Satoshi Nakamoto's Bitcoin is a feasible solution to the "Byzantine generals problem".